RudraveerMandal/POGchain/docs/software/security-protocol-release-notes.md

 ## v0.3.2 (2015-11-23)

-* `SCP` - security - bad sequence of messages could lead to node crashing (DDoS)
+* `pogcvm` - security - bad sequence of messages could lead to node crashing (DDoS)
     * exploited: no
     * mitigation: code fix

 ## v0.3.1 (2015-11-18)

-* `SCP` - protocol - adjustments based on the whitepaper updates as of November 17 2015
+* `pogcvm` - protocol - adjustments based on the whitepaper updates as of November 17 2015

 ## v0.3.0 (2015-11-16)